mishoo/queen.lisp/README.txt

 Evaluation
 ----------

-I wrote this just for fun.
-I don't reasonably expect to produce a chess engine better than what's available these days, but if nothing else, this helped me learn a lot about optimizing Common Lisp code.
+I wrote this just for fun, and it's outside the scope of this library.
+I don't reasonably expect to produce a strong chess engine, compared to what's available these days, but if nothing else, this helped me learn a lot about optimizing Common Lisp code.
 Before working on evaluation, (perft 6) ran in 12 minutes.
 After optimization it's down to under 40 seconds [*].
-Thankfully, this didn't require large refactoring of the code -- just inline trivial functions, add type declarations, `(declare (optimize speed))` to certain key functions, and listen to advice from SBCL (which is impressively smart).
+Luckily, this didn't require large refactoring of the code -- just inline trivial functions, add type declarations, `(declare (optimize speed))` to certain key functions, and listen to advice from SBCL (which is impressively smart).

   [*] For comparison, Crafty runs perft 6 in 4 seconds on my machine.
 Now
-      Crafty is a venerable, strong chess engine, written in hand-optimized C and using bitboards for move generation (the fastest known method, to which I couldn't wrap my brains around).
+      Crafty is a venerable, strong chess engine, written in hand-optimized C and using bitboards for move generation (the fastest known method; I couldn't wrap my brains around it).
 I'd say 10x slower is Okay.

       I'm interested in the performance of other array-based move generators (i.e. not bitboards), if you know any please tell me.

 Main entry point: